 How to make ermine frosting (step-by-step)

-In a small heavy bottom saucepan whisk together flour, sugar and salt.
-Add whole milk and whisk until everything is combined or until there are no lumps or flour floating around (like showed in the picture).
+- In a small heavy-bottom saucepan whisk together the flour, sugar and salt.
+Add the whole milk and whisk until everything is combined or until there are no lumps, or flour floating arount (like shown in the image).

 (3) (3) (3)

-Strain the pudding base through a fine mesh sieve to make sure there are no lumps and you get a smooth texture.
+3. Strain the pudding base through a fine-mesh sieve to make sure there are no lumps and you get a smooth texture.
 If you want it to cool quicker, use a larger, shallow plate.
 Cover with cling film touching the surface to prevent skin forming and leave to cool at room temperature.

 You can let it cool in the fridge if you're in a hurry, but please make sure it's room temperature before mixing it up with butter.